-At our Massachusetts dental practice, we strive to be available whenever a patient has an urgent need for care.
+We have several dental office locations in Massachusetts and we strive to be available whenever a patient has an urgent need for care.
 We leave room in our daily schedule for emergency visits.
-For your convenience, we provide extended hours as part of our regular schedule, for emergencies that inevitably occur outside business hours.
-We also offer an after-hours voice mail option so you can notify the doctor as soon as a dental crisis occurs.
+For your convenience, we provide extended hours as part of our regular schedule, for emergencies and tooth pain that inevitably occur outside business hours.
+We also offer an after-hours voice mail option so you can notify the doctor as soon as a dental emergency occurs.

 Types Of Dental Emergencies And What You Can Do

 In the event of any dental emergency, contact our office right away.
 The sooner you can get emergency dental care, the smoother your recovery will be.

 - A broken, cracked, or chipped tooth: If you’ve broken off a piece of your tooth, try to collect all the broken pieces for reattachment at our office.
 If bleeding occurs, rinse out any blood in the mouth and apply gauze.